-From Newcastle-Upon-Tyne to South Shields, the BUPA Great North Run is an event that puts world class athletes alongside thousands of amateur runners and enthusiastic fundraisers for the UK's biggest half marathon.
+From Newcastle-Upon-Tyne to South Shields, the Great North Run is an event that puts world class athletes alongside thousands of amateur runners and enthusiastic fundraisers for the world's leading half marathon.

 Whether you are planning to take part in the race or lining the streets to cheer on the runners, check the weather forecast before setting off.